mithrandie/csvq/docs/_posts/2006-01-02-comparison-operators.md

 _value_
 : [value]({{ '/reference/value.html' | relative_url }})

-At first, a relational operator attempt to convert both of operands to float values, and if convertion is successful compare them.
+At first, a relational operator attempt to convert both of operands to float values, and if convertions is successful then compare them.
-If it failed, next a relational operater attempt to convert to datetime, and next to boolean, at last to string.
+If conversions failed, next a relational operater attempt to convert to datetime, and next to boolean, at last to string.

 If either of operands is null or all conversion failed, return UNKNOWN.